Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Cheesecakes can be very heavy and rich, but not French-style cheesecakes!
 What is so special about French cheesecakes?
-These cheesecakes have a particularly light and fluffy filling with a slightly tangy flavor, and the base is thin and buttery, which just melts in your mouth.
+These cheesecakes have an exceptionally light and fluffy filling with a slightly tangy flavor, and the base is thin and buttery, which melts in your mouth.

 Sounds good, right?
-What’s better is that the recipe that I am going to share with you in this article tastes better than it sounds!
-If you want to WOW your friends with a fresh and delicious dessert, or you simply want to make yourself a cheeky street, then this recipe is just what you need.
+What’s better is that the recipe I will share with you in this article tastes better than it sounds!
+If you want to WOW your friends with a fresh and delicious dessert or want to make yourself a cheeky treat, then this recipe is just what you need.

 French-Style Cheesecake